 Also, if you were going to use that to set expectations with coworkers, you’d need to have all the new coworkers read your “hire me” page, which is a different set of interesting tradeoffs.
 I wouldn’t recommend it.
 Writing it for an audience of managers but not everybody else just makes more sense.

 Man, I have no clue.

-most of the time.
+This is a little-used tactic that fits poorly for what most people do most of the time.
 It clearly works for some folks, but many of them already know about it.